Ensured everyone receives the care they deserve:

 Individuals with disabilities have a life expectancy up to 20 years shorter.

-In Uganda, we're breaking new ground by empowering community groups to identify and implement local solutions to improve access to healthcare for women, men, and children living with disabilities and improve their health.
+In Uganda, we broke new ground by empowering community groups to identify and implement local solutions to improve access to healthcare for women, men, and children living with disabilities and improve their health.

-We team up with local organisations to create health groups run by people living with disabilities and other community members.
+We teamed up with local organisations to create health groups run by people living with disabilities and other community members.

-These groups tackle challenges faced by people with disabilities, like trouble accessing healthcare, stigma, and unfair treatment.
+These groups tackled challenges faced by people with disabilities, like trouble accessing healthcare, stigma, and unfair treatment.

 Identify local challenges: People living with disabilities and other community members come together to identify the most pressing barriers people living with disabilities face in accessing health services.